One Mom's Heartfelt Letter to Her Pre-Baby Self - Baby Chick

 Share

-It’s so easy always to be looking forward to the next big thing in life.
+It’s always so easy to look forward to the next big thing in life.
 But I would encourage you, Pre-Baby Self, to stop and do your best to enjoy the present.
 Every phase of life does not last forever, and each phase offers something special.

 So enjoy the benefits that come with this married, pre-child phase.

 For starters, stare at your wrinkle-free face and stretch-mark-free stomach and smile.
 One day, your body will not quite look the same.
-And this is the phase that you will look back on pictures of yourself and say, “Oh my gosh.
+This is the phase where you will look back on pictures of yourself and say, “Oh my gosh.
 I used to look so young.
 Look at how flat my stomach was.”

 Do it all, but quit rushing through all of it!

-Stop and smell the roses while sipping a latte while you can in a place with crowded rows where you would never willingly choose to bring a young child.
+Stop and smell the roses while sipping a latte in a place with crowded rows where you would never willingly choose to bring a young child.
 Then do it again.
 And again.
 Because you may not be back for several years after the child-rearing phase has begun.

 And when you’re in conversations about or with parents, you need to know that parenting is so much more than you ever dreamed of.
-It is not as easy as you think, and what you need to know going in is that you have a lot less control of things than you would like to think.
+It is not as easy as you think, and you need to know going in that you have much less control over things than you would like to think.
 So, Pre-Baby Self, try and remain humble in what you say about what you will and won’t do.
 I promise you do not have it all figured out.
 So it’s better to refrain from judgment . . . unless you like eating humble pie.

 Remember when you said, “I would never be a housewife.
 I don’t understand women who choose to stay at home.”

-Parenting will allow you to experience love in ways you never knew a person could feel.
+Parenting will allow you to experience love in ways you never knew someone could feel.

 The women who love motherhood most are the ones who know that, like anything in life, part of the beauty of motherhood is that it does push you to grow and will challenge you in ways you never knew possible.
 When you think it feels hard, just know you’re doing something right.
 Remember, we most appreciate things that reveal our limitations and strengths all at once.
 And motherhood will.